Sale of the Paul Harris Collection

 Paul Harris, writer, publisher, lecturer by Jack Morrocco

 Over the years, there have been vast fluctuations in the prices of books published by T N Foulis.
 In the late 1960s, it was possible to acquire a small envelope book for just 5s. (five shillings, 25 pence in today's money!).
 Now a rare example will command a price around £200-400.
-Currently, there is an early casebound book on a US dealer's site at US$2,000 (around £1300).
+Often these days, there are early casebound books on US dealers' sites at US$2,000-5,000 each.

 Paul Harris has collected T N Foulis books since 1968, when he was a student at Aberdeen University.
 Over a period of almost half a century, he has acquired almost 400 different titles, around 85% of the output of the company.
 It is probably the second largest collection in the world, after that of Ian Elphick, his co-author on the 1998 book T N Foulis: The History and Bibliography of an Edinburgh Publishing House.
 His collection includes many rare or unusual items.
 More than 80 are not even in the collection of the National Library of Scotland.